sktime/community-org/events/sktime-community-days-2024-grant-report.md

 * last name of applicant
 * first name of applicant
 * total sum requested
-* total sum committed, sums are plus contingent coverage
+* total sum committed, commitments supplementable by contingent coverage
 * total disbursed
 * whether the commitment was withdrawn, and if yes by which side